gooddata/gooddata-cloud-demos/README.md

 # export TAP_SALESFORCE_CLIENT_SECRET="xxxx"
 # export TAP_SALESFORCE_REFRESH_TOKEN="xxxx"
 ```
 You can use either username/password authentication or OAuth one.
+The access token can be generated using [documentation](https://help.salesforce.com/s/articleView?id=sf.mc_pers_api_tokens_create.htm&type=5)

-In case you go with the cloud deployment variant, you will need to fill in ".env.demo.cloud" file.
 In addition to SFDC credentials as described above, you will also need to fill in credentials for you GoodDAta Cloud environment:
 ```shell
 export GOODDATA_ENVIRONMENT_ID="development"
 export GOODDATA_UPPER_CASE="--gooddata-upper-case"